wp-plugins/purple-heart-rating-free/readme.txt

 *   *Plugin shortcode**: by using the shortcode [purple\_heart\_rating] you can place the plugin practically anywhere on any page, rather than just on the top or bottom
 *   *Rating of comments**: allows your website visitors to give a heart to comments from others
 *   *Sorting of comments based on rating**: The best-rated comments will move up so that they can be seen immediately by others, adding to the value of the conversation
-*   *Support within 48 hours**: Issues can always appear in the case of plugins, since there might be a conflict with other plugins or with the used theme; we\'ll be here when needed (note: please understand that we do not offer support for the free version but you are welcome to inform us about technical bugs related to the Purple Heart Rating Plugin, of course)
+*   *Support within 48 hours**: Issues can always appear in the case of plugins, since there might be a conflict with other plugins or with the used theme; we'll be here when needed (note: please understand that we do not offer support for the free version but you are welcome to inform us about technical bugs related to the Purple Heart Rating Plugin, of course)

 You are not convinced that stars in the search results can create trust?
-Don\'t take our word for it, but Google\'s!
-Google says that Rich Snippets (where the stars are created) are highly wanted: \"We look forward to seeing structured markup continue to grow on the web, powering richer search results and new kinds of applications.\" (see ful article on <a href=\"http://googleblog.blogspot.de/2011/06/introducing-schemaorg-search-engines.html\" target=\"_self\">Google\'s blog</a>)
+Don't take our word for it, but Google's!
+Google says that Rich Snippets (where the stars are created) are highly wanted: \"We look forward to seeing structured markup continue to grow on the web, powering richer search results and new kinds of applications.\" (see ful article on <a href=\"http://googleblog.blogspot.de/2011/06/introducing-schemaorg-search-engines.html\" target=\"_self\">Google's blog</a>)

 ***Our goal is your online success!***